Lellouch-L\"uscher factor for the $K\to 3\pi$ decays: Faddeev equations and derivation of the LL factor

 The Faddeev equation is diagrammatically illustrated in Fig.~\ref{fig:faddeev}.
 Note that, in order to streamline the notations, we have changed the normalization of the amplitude, according to $\mathcal{M}_{J;II'}\to f_I^{-1}\mathcal{M}_{J;II'}f^{-1}_{I'}$.
 The quantity $Z_{J;II'}$ represents the driving term of the Faddeev equation while $\tau_I$ stands for the dimer propagator:

-The explicit expression for the quantity $\tau_I$ can be read off from Eq.~(\ref{eq:2body_amplitude}).
+The explicit expression for the quantity $\tau_I$, which is directly related to the dimer propagator defined in Eq.~(\ref{eq:SI}), can be read off from Eq.~(\ref{eq:2body_amplitude}).
 Furthermore, $c_{J;II'}$ are expressed through the Clebsh-Gordan coefficients and emerge after the projection onto the states with total isospin $J$:

 Finally